 Erected by Alaska Gold Rush Centennial Task Force.

 Location.
 64° 50.642′ N, 147° 43.413′ W. Marker is in Faribanks, Alaska, in Fairbanks North Star Borough.
 Marker is at the intersection of 1st Avenue and Barnette Street on 1st Avenue.
 Touch for map

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Barnette's Landing (about 400 feet away, measured in a direct line); Fairbanks Public Schools (approx. 0.2 miles away); Cushman Street (approx. 0.2 miles away); "The Line" (approx. 0.2 miles away); Lacey Street Theater (1939) (approx. 0.2 miles away); Wickersham Cabin (approx. ¼ mile away); Suter House (approx. 0.3 miles away); Clay Street Cemetery (approx. half a mile away).
 Touch for a list and map of all markers in Faribanks.

 Also see . . .
 E. T. Barnette - Wikipedia.
 (Submitted on September 19, 2011, by Barry Swackhamer of San Jose, California.)

 Categories. • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on July 25, 2018.
 This page originally submitted on September 19, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 489 times since then and 17 times this year.
+This page has been viewed 495 times since then.
 Photos: 1, 2. submitted on September 19, 2011, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.